 The CDPP is a major propagator of the Euro-Atlantic integration of Moldova.

-Party of Ecology of Moldova “Green Alliance” (PEM-AVE)
+Ecologist party of Moldova “Green Alliance” (PEM-AVE)

 Leader: Vladimir Braga